MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/commit.md

 ## Related

-- [Create Pull Request][] workflows so you can put your commit on a branch and PR.
+- [Create Pull Request][] workflows - some will commit for you so you don't need a separate commit step.

 [Create Pull Request]: {{ site.baseurl }}{% link recipes/ci-cd/github-actions/workflows/create-pull-request.md %}